If you are wondering what are the top things you can do in Rethymnon, this is the guide for you.

 The Center for Cretan Folk Art

-In this “living museum,” you will see many of the traditional Cretan crafts that we’re sadly losing on the island.
+In this “living museum,” you will see many traditional Cretan crafts that we’re sadly losing on the island.

-Among the different artisans, there are people skilled in pottery, wood sculptures, weaving, and embroidering as well as bookbinding.
+Among the different artisans, there are people skilled in pottery, wood sculptures, weaving, embroidering, and bookbinding.

 It’s also possible to take classes with the craftsmen and to buy their creations.
-The main aim of the Center is to promote and support Cretan folk art which has survived until our days.
+The main aim of the Center is to promote and support Cretan folk art, which has survived until today.

 Meet the Local Artisans